 - Column one – the link will take you to that movie’s trailer

 - Sort by Doris Day’s co-stars of her movies.

-- Sort Doris Day movies by box office rank by year
+- Sort Doris Day movies by yearly domestic box office rank

 - Sort Doris Day movies how they were received by critics and audiences.
 60% rating or higher should indicate a good movie.

 - Sort by how many Oscar® nominations and how many Oscar® wins each Doris Day movie received.

 - Sort Doris Day movies by Ultimate Movie Rankings (UMR) Score.
 UMR Score puts box office, reviews and awards into a mathematical equation and gives each movie a score.